apify/apify-cli/README.md

                            request queue before the run starts.

 DESCRIPTION
-  The command runs a npm start script in the current directory.
   It sets various APIFY_XYZ environment variables in order to provide a working execution environment for the actor.
 For example, this causes the actor input, as well as all other data in key-value stores, datasets or request queues to be stored in the "apify_storage" directory, rather than on the Apify platform.

   NOTE: You can override the default behaviour of command overriding npm start script value in a package.json file.
 You can set up your own main file or